jahudka/dicc/docs/04-going-live.md

 look into how to compile that code into a working container usable at runtime, and how to actually use that container.

+> This section is outdated!
+An updated version will be available within 24 hours.

 ## Compiling a container